-Raise Your Voice to Stop Line 3 Pipeline
+Rise Up to Stop Line 3

 The Line 3 Expansion is a massive tar sands oil pipeline under construction through the heart of Northern Minnesota.
 If completed, it would cross a hundred waterways in Minnesota alone, including the headwaters of the Mississippi River.
 It would also pass extremely close to the border of multiple Native nations and across hundreds of miles of treaty-protected land, which those communities depend on for drinking water and wild rice gathering.

-We will not give up in working to #StopLine3!
+We will not give up on working to #StopLine3!
 We will continue to draw courageously from our multiple spiritual traditions to resist, renew, and build community as we create a world where everyone can thrive.

-Sign up for Line 3 Action Alerts
+Sign up for MNIPL Line 3 Action Alerts

 Get critical information about actions at the pipeline and in the metro area.
 Plus stay current on relevant media coverage and ongoing ways to amplify, donate, and show up for the movement to Stop Line 3.
-Click here to sign up for the Line 3 Action Alerts, and you’ll receive timely emails up to three times a week.

 Frontline Indigenous Groups

 Water Protectors are actively on the frontlines to defend the water, land, climate, and wild rice.
 Follow our partners on social media for real-time updates and specific opportunities to get involved.